The gap between knowing something is biased and actually catching it in your own work is enormous. This course closes it.

 Course Description:

-At the end of this course, participants will be able to:
+By the end of this course, you'll be able to:

 Course Outline: